Learning to Encode and Classify Test Executions: Experiment

 \paragraph{Tests}

 We use the default test inputs provided by Ethereum's master test suite for the \texttt{Difficulty} module.
 We test this module for the Byzantium era of the cryptocurrency (version 3.0).
-The test suite contains 2254 test inputs.
-Each test input contains one hex field representing the input fields of the difficulty formula and one hex field which was the expected output of the program.
+The test suite contains 2254 \emph{automatically} generated test inputs.
+Each test input contains one hex field for the test input of the difficulty formula and another hex field for the expected output of the program.
 All the test inputs provided with the module are passing tests with the actual output equal to the expected output.
-To address the imbalance in the data set, we produce failing execution traces by running the test inputs through buggy implementations, generated by mutating the code, as discussed in Section~\ref{sec:labelled-traces}.
-Finally, expected outputs and assertions are removed from the traces, so that there is no existing test oracle information.
-It is worth noting that for all our subject programs, we systematically remove all forms of test oracle information (expected output, assertions, exception, etc.) prior to applying our approach.
+As a result, we use the provided module as a reference implementation.
+As described in Section~\ref{sec:labelling-traces}, we seed faults into the reference implementation to generate PUTs, each containing a single mutation.
+For the difficulty module, we generate 2 PUTs -- 1.
+Ethereum-SE with a seeded fault in the core functionality of the difficulty module, and 2.
+Ethereum-CD with a fault seeded in one of the functions that is external to the core function but appears in the call graph of the module.
+The balance between passing and failing tests varies between the two PUTs, Ethereum-CD being perfectly balanced and Ethereum-SE being slightly imbalanced (828 failing and 1426 passing tests).

 \textbf{2.
-Pytorch}~\cite{pytorch} is an optimized tensor library for deep learning using GPUs and CPUs.
-Due to its flexibility and efficiency, it is commonly used as a research platform for deep learning applications.
+Pytorch}~\cite{pytorch} is an optimized tensor library for deep learning, widely used in research.
 In our experiment, we evaluate our model over the \texttt{intrusive\_ptr} class, which implements a pointer type with an embedded reference count.
 We chose this class because it had a sizeable number of tests (other modules had $<20$ published tests).

-\paragraph{Tests} Implementation of the class is accompanied by 320 tests, all of which are passing.
-As with \texttt{Ethereum}, we apply mutations to the \texttt{intrusive\_ptr} implementation to generate 320 failing traces with the test inputs.
+\paragraph{Tests} Implementation of the class is accompanied by 638 tests, all of which are passing.
+We, thus, use this as the reference implementation.
+As with \texttt{Ethereum}, we apply mutations to the \texttt{intrusive\_ptr} implementation to generate a single PUT.
+Upon comparison with the reference, 318 of the existing tests are labelled passing through the PUT and 320 as failing.

 \textbf{3.
 Microsoft SEAL}~\cite{sealcrypto} is an open-source encryption library.
-In our experiment, we study two different components within Microsoft SEAL - \texttt{Biguint} and the \texttt{Encryptor} that are both accompanied by tests. \texttt{Biguint} is a project-specific structure for arbitrarily large integers.
-The \texttt{Encryptor} component is responsible for performing data encryption.
+In our experiment, we study one component within Microsoft SEAL, the \texttt{Encryptor} module, which is accompanied by tests.
+This component is responsible for performing data encryption.